apache/pulsar/pip/pip-273-enable-hostname-verification-by-default.md

 ### Configuration

-The only name change is for function worker config.
-I propose we replace `tlsEnableHostnameVerification` with `tlsHostnameVerificationEnabled` to match the other server components.
+There are two name changes.
+For function worker config, I propose we replace `tlsEnableHostnameVerification` with `tlsHostnameVerificationEnabled` to match the other server components.
+For the client.conf config which is used by CLI tools, I propose we change `tlsEnableHostnameVerification` to `tlsHostnameVerificationEnabled`.

 ### CLI